 Image Ownership: Public Domain

 , where, in 1832, he was baptized into the new religion.
 He was subsequently ordained an Elder in the LDS Priesthood (1836) under the hands of the Church founder, Joseph Smith, Jr.

 , he worked on the Nauvoo Temple as well.
-He also represented the LDS Church as a certified missionary in New York and Canada.
+He also represented the LDS Church as a certified missionary in New York

 in 1852.
 By that time, Joseph Smith, Jr. had been assassinated.
 Brigham Young headed up the Church and had set a policy restricting blacks from participating in the LDS priesthood and other significant rituals.
 Though Abel’s ordination was never denied or undone, his privileges were limited.
 Nonetheless, he served three missions, and died two weeks after returning from the third.

-Abel’s obituary makes specific note of his priesthood, as it had become controversial: “1Died, Elijah Abel…of old age and debility, consequent upon exposure while laboring in the ministry in Ohio… He joined the Church and was ordained an Elder as appears by certificate dated March 3rd, 1836.
+Abel’s obituary makes specific note of his priesthood, as it had become controversial: “Died, Elijah Abel…of old age and debility, consequent upon exposure while laboring in the ministry in Ohio… He joined the Church and was ordained an Elder as appears by certificate dated March 3rd, 1836.
 He was subsequently ordained a Seventy, as appears by certificate dated April 4, 1841.
 He labored successfully in Canada and also performed a mission in the United States, from which he returned about two weeks ago.
 He died in full faith of the Gospel.”
 Elijah Abel was buried in the Salt Lake City Cemetery.
 A monument to him was dedicated in 2002.

-Newell Bringhurst, 1Saints, Slaves, and Blacks: The Changing Place of Black People within Mormonism (Westport, Conn.: Greenwood Press, 1981); Margaret Young and Darius Gray, Standing on the Promises (trilogy) (Salt Lake City: Deseret Book, 2000-2003); http://www.blacklds.org/mormon/kinney.html .
+Newell Bringhurst, Saints, Slaves, and Blacks: The Changing Place of Black People within Mormonism (Westport, Conn.: Greenwood Press, 1981); Margaret Young and Darius Gray, Standing on the Promises (trilogy) (Salt Lake City: Deseret Book, 2000-2003); http://www.blacklds.org/669/elijah-abel-black-mormon-pioneer.

 Brigham Young University